Russ Tedrake (Massachusetts Institute of Technology).JPG

 Amazon Research Award recipient Russ Tedrake is teaching robots to manipulate a wide variety of objects in unfamiliar and constantly changing contexts.

-Russ Tedrake, a professor of electrical engineering and computer science and head of the Robot Locomotion Group at MIT, received his first Amazon Research Award (ARA) in 2017 — the first year that robotics was included as one of the ARA research areas.
+Russ Tedrake, a professor of electrical engineering and computer science and head of the Robot Locomotion Group at MIT, received his first Amazon Research Award (ARA) in 2017 — the first year that robotics was included among the ARA research areas.

 Explore Tedrake's Amazon Research Awards